Yuta Okkotsu: Critical response

 Critics often praised Yuta's role in Jujutsu Kaisen 0.
 Several writers enjoyed the handling of his story arc as well as his relationship with his classmates.
 Daryl Harding for Yatta-Tachi and Bleeding Cool found him an appealing character from the shōnen manga demography.
-Anime News Network criticized Yuta's traits as a common trend in contrast due to his early growth In regards to his powers, Los Angeles Times compared the pairing of Yuta and Rika with that of the Marvel Comics character Venom because of the way Yuta has to control Rika's power in order to properly fight.
+Anime News Network criticized Yuta's traits as a common trend in contrast due to his early growth.
+In regards to his powers, Los Angeles Times compared the pairing of Yuta and Rika with that of the Marvel Comics character Venom because of the way Yuta has to control Rika's power in order to properly fight.
 On the other hand, Yuta was criticized for being overpowered due to Rika, making him less relatable.
-Nevertheless, the potential of power Yuta has was seen as promising because he is connected to the already powerful Satoru Gojo.
-The Digital Fix noted there are multiple differences between the two leads but found Yuta's story darker than Yuji's.
+Nevertheless, the potential power Yuta has was promising because he is connected to the already powerful Satoru Gojo.
+The Digital Fix noted there are multiple differences between the two leads and found Yuta's story darker than Yuji's.
 Critics also praised Yuta's fight scenes in the film, which were deemed superior to most of MAPPA's past works such as The God of High School with Polygon finding him comparable to the superhero Batman based on how energetic he becomes.
+In a retrospect review of the entire Jujutsu Kaisen manga series, Kevin Cormack of Anime News Network praised the handling of Yuta's character arc and the emotional stakes it presented, making it the best self-contained story Akutami wrote.

-In "Analysis of the Visual Meaning of the Jujutsu Kaisen 0 Film Poster" Citra Agustina from Institut Teknologi Batam addresses the portrayal of Yuta in the film's poster due to its handling of a sword with a tense expression with Curse energy and how he is accompanied by Rika.
-Despite the state of Rika, there is emphasis on how both fight together as highlighted by the illustation.
+In "Analysis of the Visual Meaning of the Jujutsu Kaisen 0 Film Poster", Citra Agustina from the Institut Teknologi Batam addresses the portrayal of Yuta in the film's poster due to its handling of a sword with a tense expression with cursed energy and how he is accompanied by Rika.
+Despite the state of Rika, there is emphasis on how both fight together as highlighted by the illustration.
 The poster also feartures other Jujutsu High students who symbolize that Yuta is not alone.
 In Jungian Dimensions of the Mourning Process, Burial Rituals and Access to the Land of the Dead: Intimations of Immortality, the writer Hiroko Sakata addressed similarities Yuta and Rika with the God Hiruko, the Oni Katako and the child K, citing the Yuta's and Rika's stories as modernized versions of Japanese myths, comparing them with Tanjiro Kamado and Nezuko Kamado from the manga Demon Slayer: Kimetsu no Yaiba as both aim to control the Oni element present in the narrative and become fighters in the process.